 Fixed rate exchanges also have upper limits on the amount sent.

-What is the difference between fixed rate exchange and floating rate exchange?
+What is the difference between a fixed rate exchange and a floating rate exchange?

 Let’s sum up all the differences between these two exchange types.